FreedomIntelligence/Evaluation-of-ChatGPT-on-Information-Extraction/README.md

 #### 4.1 Aspect Term Extraction(AE): Extracting all the aspect terms from a sentence.
 ```
 Recognize all aspect terms in the following review with the format ['aspect_1', 'aspect_2', ...]:
-Great food but the service was dreadful !
+"Great food but the service was dreadful !"

 output: ['food', 'service']
 ```